tristancgardner/macos-dictate/README.md

 set chosenModel to choose from list modelSizes with prompt "Select Whisper model size:" default items defaultModel

 if chosenModel is false then
 	display alert "No model selected.
 Exiting."
 	return
 end if

 set modelSize to item 1 of chosenModel

--- Path to your virtual environment activation script set venvPath to POSIX path of (choose file with prompt "Select your virtual environment's 'activate' script:") set venvPathQuoted to quoted form of venvPath
+-- Path to your virtual environment activation script set venvPath to "/Users/yourusername/path/to/your/venv/bin/activate"

 -- Path to your Python script
-set scriptPath to POSIX path of (choose file with prompt "Select your 'dictate.py' script:") set scriptPathQuoted to quoted form of scriptPath
+set scriptPath to "/Users/yourusername/path/to/your/macos-dictate/dictate.py"

 -- Build the command to run
-set shellCommand to "source " & venvPathQuoted & " && python " & scriptPathQuoted & " --model " & modelSize
+set shellCommand to "source " & venvPath & " && python " & scriptPath & " --model " & modelSize

 -- Run the command in Terminal tell application "Terminal"
 	activate
 	do script shellCommand
 end tell
 ```

 **Instructions:**

--   When you run the application, it will prompt you to select your virtual environment's `activate` script and the `dictate.py` script the first time.
--   The paths will be stored in the script for future use.
+-   When you double click the app executable on your desktop, terminal will open, and dictation is ready to use after you see the falling line post:
+    > _"...ting `weights_only=True` for any use case where you don't have full control of the loaded file.
+Please open an issue on GitHub for any issues related to this experimental feature._ > _checkpoint = torch.load(fp, map_location=device)"_
+-   Ignore any warnings about torch or malicious content via pickle hacks (for now).

 #### c.
 Save the Script as an Application